Chandler Macleod

 Resigning from a position you’ve been in for some time can almost feel like a betrayal to your employer.
-Saying goodbye to a seasoned employee can be tough for some bosses, so it’s important to handle the process with some sensitivity – and etiquette.
+Saying goodbye to a seasoned employee can be tough for some bosses, so it’s important to handle the process with some sensitivity and show resignation etiquette.

 The last thing you want is to destroy the valuable networks and burn the bridges you’ve spent time building while you’ve been in the position.
 Here’s how to resign and keep those bridges standing strong (and opportunities coming your way).